-While 87 percent (approximately 268 million) of Americans have access to curbside or drop-off paper recycling programs, we always love a good do-it-yourself adventure.
+While 73 percent of Americans have access to curbside or drop-off paper recycling programs, we always love a good do-it-yourself adventure.
 Here are some of our favorite ideas using paper.

-Last year, Earth911 attempted the ultimate in cardboard reuse: furniture.
-We designed and executed the most basic cardboard chair, and while even a simple design was hard work, it proved to be worthwhile as we learn a lot.
+Test your DIY skills with the ultimate in cardboard reuse: furniture.
+We designed and executed the most basic cardboard chair, and while even a simple design was hard work, it proved to be worthwhile as we learned a lot.
+Instructables has step-by-step instructions for one style of cardboard chair as well as suggestions for four other styles of DIY cardboard chairs.
+And SofasandSectionals has five-step instructions for a different style of chair you can make from cardboard.

 What you’ll need: cardboard, box cutter, straight edge, wood glue, decoration materials (markers, stickers, etc.), string